Political positions of Bernie Sanders: China

 On May 1, 2019, Sanders tweeted: "Since the China trade deal I voted against, America has lost over 3 million manufacturing jobs.
 It's wrong to pretend that China isn't one of our major economic competitors."

 On August 27, 2019, Sanders told The Hill: "China is a country that is moving unfortunately in a more authoritarian way in a number of directions.
 What we have to say about China, in fairness to China and its leadership, is – if I'm not mistaken – they have made more progress in addressing extreme poverty than any country in the history of civilization.
 So they've done a lot of things for their people."

-On December 6, 2019, Sanders spoke concerning the Xinjiang re-education camps, telling the DesMoines Register: "What we should be doing with China is understanding they are a super-power, they are a strong economy.
+On December 6, 2019, Sanders spoke concerning the Xinjiang internment camps, telling the DesMoines Register: "What we should be doing with China is understanding they are a super-power, they are a strong economy.
 We want to be working with them.
 We certainly don't want a Cold War.
 But we should be speaking out against human rights abuses.
 When you put into concentration camps, you know, or at least lock up, I don't know, a million Muslims there, somebody's got to speak out about that."

 On January 7, 2020, Sanders mentioned China in the context of the 2020 Baghdad International Airport airstrike in an interview with Anderson Cooper, saying: "... you can say there are a lot of bad people all over the world running governments...
 The President of China now has put a million people, Muslims, into educational camps – some would call them concentration camps."